-Are the Bose Sport Earbuds good for exercise?
+Is the Bose Sport Earbuds good for exercise?

 Should you get the Bose Music app?

-Do the Bose Sport Open Earbuds stay connected?
+Does the Bose Sport Open Earbuds stay connected?

 The earbuds don’t support Bluetooth multipoint, so you need to manually disconnect from one device before connecting to another.
 Alternatively, you can use the Bose Music app to switch between source devices.